 Adams is a tiny village located in the state of Nebraska.
 With a population of 616 people and just one neighborhood, Adams is the 175th largest community in Nebraska.
-Much of the housing stock in Adams was built prior to World War II, making it one of the older and more historic villages in the country.
+Adams has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Adams real estate is some of the most expensive in Nebraska, although Adams house values don't compare to the most expensive real estate in the U.S.

-Adams is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Adams isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Adams are a mix of both white- and blue-collar jobs.
 Overall, Adams is a village of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Adams who work in office and administrative support (18.57%), management occupations (10.55%), and teaching (8.44%).

 Because of many things, Adams is a great place for families with children to consider.
 First of all, many other families with children live here, making Adams a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Adams has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Adams’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.